 - It should be possible to create functional modules to extend the app yourself or have them created by partners and connected to the app platform via an open programming interface (API).

 - Individual integrations to third-party systems should have the support of various options (linking, direct embedding with SSO, individual development).

 Large companies will need to put more effort into an implementation project and are therefore especially dependent on structured approaches.
 Not only does this apply to methodology, but also to the initial and ongoing support from an app service provider, who should act in accordance with the processes and expectations of the customer.

 8. What does an employee app cost and can you build one yourself?

 Almost all app providers offer their platform as a so-called Software-as-a-Service (SaaS) solution.
 This means that the use of the platform is paid for with an annual fee which covers things like hosting, support, and regular updates.

-Fees are usually based on the number of employees invited, as well as certain functional modules that can be chosen optionally.
-One example of an optional module at Staffbase is the chat function, which some companies definitely want and others either don’t need or are using another chat platform.
+Fees are usually based on the number of employees invited, as well as certain functional modules that you have the option to choose.
+One example of an optional module at Staffbase is the chat function.
+Some companies definitely want chat, while others either don’t need it or have another platform in use.

 On this basis, providers can create an individual offer.
 Employee apps are generally cheaper in their price per employee than Microsoft 365 licenses, for example.